maxbrent/ExploreAIChallenge/README.md

 1. Open the following link in a new tab: [Data Science End-to-End](https://colab.research.google.com/github/maxbrent/ExploreAIChallenge/blob/master/Explore_AI_Challenge.ipynb)

-2. Next click on **"Sign IN"** on the top right corner and sign in with your standard google user credentials
+2. Next click on **"Sign IN"** on the top right corner and sign in with your standard google user credentials, or you can use the credentials that I have provided:

 3. Once signed in click on the **"Connect"** button on the top right corner and wait for the environment to initialize, once the runtime environment is initialized, you will see a **"Connected"** with a tick in the top right corner.

 4. You are now able to run each of the code cells.
 To run the code cells use **"Shift + Enter"**

+5. Some cells will display **cells hidden**.
+You will need to click on this in the notebook to exapand the cells.

-5. All of the dependencies that need to be installed will be installed by running the code cells in the notebook.
+6. All of the dependencies that need to be installed will be installed by running the code cells in the notebook.

-6. Additional code that is used in the notebook is provided in this github repository **utils.py** and **util.py**
+7. Additional code that is used in the notebook is provided in this github repository **utils.py** and **util.py**

-7. All of the data used in the notebook is provided in this github repository in the **data** folder.
+8. All of the data used in the notebook is provided in this github repository in the **data** folder.